GVThorne/GoldLinkAPI/docs/source/code_samples.rst

 Public Methods
 ##############

-Finally, we have the Public Methods section for the list of methods available to call within your applications.
+Finally, the Public Methods section will contain te list of methods available to call within your applications.

 .. code-block:: csharp